 POLI 410 Globabl Political Extremism - Adv.
 C-BB

 This course will focus on political extremism around the world.
 Different countries will be compared, allowing students to examine commonalities in the origins of political extremism between vastly different cultures.
 While the emphasis of the course will be on current manifestations of extremism, historical examples will also be used for comparison.
 Primary questions to be addressed in the course will be: what are the causes of extremism; what commonalities can be seen across different cultures and historical eras; what are the unique cultural and historical features that manifest in different forms of political extremism; how does political extremism affect different societies; how does political extremism affect current global political discourse and policy; and what can be done to try to prevent violence caused by political extremism.

 Students learn about world politics from scholars and practitioners during two weeks at UN headquarters in New York City, Geneva, and The Hague.
 Topics include peacekeeping, gendered development and human rights.
 Students see international relations in the making, visiting UN missions and meeting diplomats to discuss current world developments.
 Summer session.

 POLI 389/489 Special Topics (two or four credits)

 This is a seminar course that is offered whenever a mutual interest in a more specialized topic in political science exists for a member of the faculty and a sufficient number of students.
 Prerequisite: instructor’s consent.

 POLI 490 Independent Study

-Individual study of an approved topic in Political Science under the direction of a Political Science faculty member.
-Permits faculty and students to explore together some subject of special or personal interest.
+Individual study of an approved topic in political science under the direction of a political science faculty member, permitting faculty and students to explore together some subject of special or personal interest.
 Reading and tutorial discussion are required, written work is optional.
-Prerequisites: instructor’s consent and approval of Associate Dean of Social Sciences.
+Prerequisites: instructor’s consent and approval of associate dean of social sciences.

 POLI 492 Directed Research